 My research has investigated the role and drivers of different international financial institutions such as the Financial Stability Board and International Monetary Fund.

-The research with Iosif Kovras (University of Cyprus) explores the policies responses introduced after the financial crisis by national authorities and international financial institutioins to hold individuals accountable for illegal or unethical behaviors associated with the global financial crisis.
+The research with Iosif Kovras (University of Cyprus) explores the policies introduced after the financial crisis by national authorities and international financial institutioins to hold individuals accountable for illegal or unethical behaviors associated with the global financial crisis.

 Socio-Economic Review, forthcoming